yue-sun/lbrmt/README.md

 ```
 OMP_NUM_THREADS=(#threads) build/(your_exec) sims/(your_sim).cfg
 ```
-> :warning: If you run into complication or running errors, please either create a [New issue](https://github.com/yue-sun/lbrmt/issues) on GitHub or contact Yue Sun via email.
+> ⚠️ If you run into complication or running errors, please either create a [New issue](https://github.com/yue-sun/lbrmt/issues) on GitHub or contact Yue Sun via email.

 ## 🚧 Known issues and todos